Nancy Ajram: 1983–2001: Early life and career beginnings

-Nancy Ajram was born into a Lebanese Christian family on May 16, 1983, in Achrafieh, a district in Beirut, Lebanon.
+Nancy Ajram was born into a Lebanese Orthodox Christian family on May 16, 1983, in Achrafieh, a district in Beirut, Lebanon.
 She is the eldest child of Nabil Ajram and Raymonda Aoun.
-She has one sister, Nadine, and one brother, Nabil Jr. Ajram was only eight when she started her journey singing the good oldies with her grandmother.
-She carried on with successful participation in children's contests in two local television stations, TL and LBC.
+She has one sister, Nadine, and one brother, Nabil Jr. Ajram was only eight when she started singing with her grandmother, then carried on with successful participation in children's contests in two local television stations, TL and LBC.
 In 1995, at the age of twelve, Ajram took part in a variety show, Noujoum Al-Moustakbal (English: Stars of the Future) on Future TV, a Lebanese reality television competition, which finds new solo musical talent.
 Ajram won a gold medal in the Tarab category after singing a song by Umm Kulthum.
 Ajram studied music with renowned Lebanese musicians and although she was less than 18 years old, the syndicate of professional artists in Lebanon accepted her as a member.
 At the age of 13, Ajram released her debut single "Kel Ma B'ello B Albi El Gheere" in 1996, followed by "Oulha Kelma" one year later.
-In 1998, she signed a recording contract with EMI and released her debut studio album Mihtagalak, followed bySheel Oyoonak Anni (2001).
+In 1998, she signed a recording contract with EMI and released her debut studio album Mihtagalak, followed by Sheel Oyoonak Anni (2001).